FAForever/wiki-pages/faf-version-guidelines.md

 > - **Adaptive maps and maps with individual assets are even harder to rework and require a total understanding of all dependencies.**

 ## 1.1 Released FAF Version Maps & Change Documentation {#sec-1-1}
-`FAF version` maps that have been released arleady can be found in the `FAF vault` if you search for the suffix ` - FAF version`.
+`FAF version` maps that have been released already can be found in the `FAF vault` if you search for the suffix ` - FAF version`.
 Please download the latest map version `.v000X` for the best in game experience.

 The documentation of the map-related changes can be found here:
  - [Forum (svenni_badbwoi)](https://forum.faforever.com/topic/398/faf-version-gpg-unknown-inactive-author-map-rework)